 We continue to focus on our culture while making it fun and very engaging.
 At the same time, the focus on health and wellness continues to rise; and of course, we have like any other organisation started on a flexible culture while continuing to focus on productivity; which will help us in our talent attraction and retention.

 What has changed in AirAsia India over the last two years of disruption in terms of talent management, EVP and business priority?

 I will divide this into two parts:

-Bringing in a higher level of empathy and "humaneness" in our interactions with all the people around us.
+1. Bringing in a higher level of empathy and "humaneness" in our interactions with all the people around us.
 The last two years have been a lesson in understanding that we are emotional human beings at our core and look for kindness and empathy from all people around us, both personally and professionally.
-I feel the change in myself and all my colleagues.
+I really feel the change in myself and all my colleagues.

-There has been a huge jump in the adoption of technology—which helps us plan our personal and professional lives in a much more efficient way, giving us time for other important things, be it personal wellness or professional development
+2. There has been a huge jump in adoption of technology—which helps us plan our personal and professional lives in a much more efficient way, giving us time for other important things, be it personal wellness or professional development

 How do you raise this level of empathy and humanness as a senior HR leader?
 How do you measure progress?